Workflow: Formulation and Sampling#

 Samplers#

 Samplers are processes that sample from low-energy states of objective functions.
-Having formulated an objective function that represents your problem (typically as a quadratic model), you sample it for solutions.
+Having formulated an objective function that represents your problem (typically as a quadratic or nonlinear model), you sample it for solutions.

-D-Wave provides quantum, classical, and quantum-classical hybrid samplers that run either remotely (for example, in D-Wave’s Leap environment) or locally on your CPU.
+D‑Wave provides quantum, classical, and quantum-classical hybrid samplers that run either remotely (for example, in D‑Wave’s Leap service) or locally on your CPU.

 • QPU Solvers